Skip to main content

 Observations & Consultations

-Graduate student instructors may request a teaching observation or consultation with either a CTL Graduate Fellow or CTL staff.
+Graduate student instructors may request a teaching observation or consultation with either a CETLI Graduate Fellow or CETLI staff.
 Staff from a variety of disciplines are available to discuss any aspect of your teaching.

 Learn More